Tao Te Ching

 (Pyotr Demianovich Ouspenskii)

-Themes: Free Will Desire
+Themes: Desire Free Will

 “Man does not realize that throughout his entire life he does things he believes.
 Precisely what to believe and how to believe comprises the solution of the problems of being.
 Man's free will or free choice molds his destiny.”